avaframe/AvaFrame/docs/moduleAna1Tests.rst

       Dam break theoretical evolution

-The functions computing the analytical solution and comparing it to the simulation results are to be found in :py:mod:`ana1Tests.damBreak` and :py:mod:`ana1Tests.analysisTools`.
+The functions computing the analytical solution and comparing it to the simulation results can be found in :py:mod:`ana1Tests.damBreak` and :py:mod:`ana1Tests.analysisTools`.
 Plotting routines are located in :py:mod:`out3Plot.outAna1Plots`.
-The input data for this example can be found in ``data/avaDamBreak``.
+The input data for this test case can be found in ``data/avaDamBreak``.

-This test produces a summary figure combining a comparison between the analytic and simulation result (cross cut along the flow direction) as well as a bird view and an error measure plot as shown in :numref:`fig-damBreakExample`.
+This test produces a summary figure combining a comparison between the analytical solution and simulation result result (cross cut along the flow direction) as well as a map view and an error measure plot as shown in :numref:`fig-damBreakExample`.

 .. _fig-damBreakExample: